Asset Allocation: Equity, Fixed Income and Cash

 Target Date Funds

 Another alternative is target date funds.
 These types of funds manage the asset allocation similar to an allocation fund, but they have the added benefit of managing that allocation with a specific end date in mind.
 For example a target 2065 fund would manage the allocation for someone who was born in 2000 and expected to retire within a few years of 2065.
 It would be fairly aggressive today (since we’re over 40 years away from the target date) but would become more conservative as we get closer to 2065.
 You may notice that target date funds have a higher expense ratio than index funds and may lag their performance.
-This is because you are paying for a professional manager to manage the allocation and adjust over time, and you are benefitting from exposure to all 3 asset classes.
+This is because we are paying for a professional manager to manage the allocation and adjust over time, and we are benefitting from exposure to all 3 asset classes.

 Leave a Comment